mgibbs189/custom-field-suite/readme.txt

 4. The Tools area for migrating field groups

 == Changelog ==

+= 2.5.2 =
+* New: support for dynamic Loop labels from select field values (props @superbiche)
+* Fix: PHP notice for "Placement" column

 = 2.5.1 =
 * Fix: issue with $cfs variable